crs4/hypergate/README.md

 # Introduction
 Hypergate is a library for the integration of local resources to the Internet of Things (IoT).
 It can be used for creating edge applications and IoT gateway software by combining resource-specific applications (plugins) with protocol-specific modules (web interfaces).
-An example of an IoT gateway application created with Hypergate is presented in the [`Appliance Manager`](./packages/appliance-manager/README.md) section.

-The library provides a single class called [`Hypergate`](./packages/hypergate-core/README.md#Hypergate) which controls the execution of plugins and emits events that can be used by a web interface to relay messages to web/cloud applications.
+The core module provides a single class called [`Hypergate`](./packages/hypergate-core/README.md#Hypergate) which controls the execution of plugins and emits events that can be used by a web interface to relay messages to web/cloud applications.